odysseyindia/odyssey-tours/content/english/destinations/india/regions/gujarat-and-central-india/amongst-the-maharajas/_index.md

     item:
       - type: city
         url: /destinations/india/states/madhya-pradesh/cities/maheshwar/
+        title: Maheshwar
         content: >-
           Today, you fly from Mumbai to Indore, and drive for about three hours to the pilgrimage town of Maheshwar, renowned for its sarees.

           The river banks are dotted with colourful shrines and are the site of daily worship of the sacred river.
 But the most eye-catching structure on the river bank is the 18th-century Ahilya Fort, residence of the erstwhile royal family of Indore, and now converted into a heritage